gmanley/s3_upload/README.md

-Soshigal
+S3Upload
 ========

-Soshigal is a photo gallery built with Rails.
+S3Upload is a photo gallery built with Rails.

 Features
 -------